lreynolds188/ATechSol/docs/about/BraveSearch.md

 ---
 id: BraveSearch
 title: Brave Search
-tags: Brave, Privacy, Search, Engine, Blockchain, Cryptocurrency, Basic Attention Token, BAT
+tags: ATechSol, Brave, Privacy, Search, Engine, Blockchain, Cryptocurrency, Basic Attention Token, BAT
 ---

 Brave Search is currently in a closed beta but is already performing above expectations.
 The engine is still under construction but currently delivers reliable results and a wide array of features.